densechen/densechen.github.io/README.md

      - Designed the framework to handle image and video data, featuring a unified data packaging format and a user-friendly front-end visualization interface.
      - Enhanced the framework with capabilities for data captioning and filtering, supporting advanced text-to-image/video generation processes.
   3. **Innovative Applications in Creative Industries:**
-     - Explored and harnessed the potential of SD (Stable Diffusion) and SVD (Singular Value Decomposition) technologies.
+     - Explored and harnessed the potential of SD and SVD technologies.
      - Developed practical applications, including dynamic product imagery and content generation with distinctive identifiers, targeting intelligent creative business solutions.
 - **ByteDance, AI Intern** (2021.1~2021.12).
 Federated learning: Algorithm optimization and federated learning system.
 - **Ecovacs Nanjing AI Research Institute, AI Intern** (2019.1~2019.8).
 SLAM: Dense indoor environment construction for the sweeping robot.